vectorgrp/sil-kit/docs/api/rpc.rst

 ~~~~~~~~~~~~~~~~

 The simulation can be queried about available RpcServers with |DiscoverRpcServers|.
-The method takes filter arguments for rpcChannel, mediaType and labels.
+The method takes filter arguments for functionName, mediaType and labels.
 To obtain the results of the query, a handler is given to the method  which carries a vector of RpcDiscoveryResult
 providing the properties of each discovered RpcServer.